 - If the Jackman Dam (aka Pierce Lake Dam) in Hillsborough fails, heavy water will flow up the Contoocook through Hillsborough Village and into Henniker.
-Western Avenue is the first populated area the floodwaters would reach. - Beavers can cause issues on roads and culverts and cause washouts.
-One was recently breached and an embankment on Western Avenue was swept away.
+Western Avenue is the first populated area the floodwaters would reach. - Beavers can cause flooding and washouts on roads and culverts through their activities.
+One beaver dam was recently breached and an embankment on Western Avenue was swept away.
 Although the Highway Department keeps up with regular beaver sites, the Town is large and not all beaver activity is known.
-Currently calm, but regularly check in the regular locations.
-Beaver are in the river right now.
-Currently cutting down trees along the Contoocook River, becoming a problem.
-Trapping is more safe, done professionally, Town and Army Corps both.

-- INFO: Both Hopkinton and Everett dams may be compromised as a result of earthquake.
+The situation is currently calm, but Dept regularly checks in the regular locations.
+Beavers are in the Contoocook River currently, cutting down trees along the banks, which is problematic.
+Trapping is more safe than hunting or Town staff removal.
+A professional company is used by the Town and Army Corps for this purpose. - INFO: Both Hopkinton and Everett dams may be compromised as a result of earthquake.
 US Army Corps has seismographs checking monthly to see if the underlying bedrock of the dam has been altered to change the integrity of the facility.
-After a local earthquake, USACE uses a protocol inspect gates the locking mechanisms, etc. The ACE has two dams in the Hopkinton-Everett Reservoir.
+After a local earthquake, USACE uses a protocol to inspect gates, locking mechanisms, etc. The ACE has two dams in the Hopkinton-Everett Reservoir.
 If the Hopkinton dam fails, Hopkinton and Contoocook Village would immediately experience the flooding (the Contoocook River flows north to the Merrimack River).
-If Everett (in Goffstown) dam fails, New Boston and Manchester would be impacted as well. - INFO: Temple Road at Chase brook has been repaired years ago and hasn't had any flooding problems since.
+If Everett (in Goffstown) dam fails, New Boston and Manchester would be impacted as well. - INFO: Temple Road and its bridge at Chase Brook were repaired from flooding years ago and have not had any flooding problems since.
 River Road is on the edge of the Contoocook River and the Army Corps closes the road when releasing the reservoir water.
 Siltation of Chase Brook has occurred when Michie's dam breaches and washes out Flanders Road.
 There are several beaver dams on Chase Brook.